 The home must meet requirements for housing safety and space

-Can be married, single, or divorced. - May or may not have children. - Can own or rent your home/apartment. - Be 25 years of age, or if a two- parent home, at least one applicant must be 25.
+Can be married, single, or divorced. - May or may not have children. - Can own or rent your home/apartment. - Be 25 years of age, or if a two-parent home, at least one applicant must be 25.
 (Before, the age of 21 was stated.) - Must be a citizen or legal permanent resident of the United States. - All applicants in the home must be able to attend agency training. - Valid state driver’s license, with reliable transportation. - Have a physical completed by your primary care physician. - Pass all background checks along with drug screening. - Home must have a bedroom to accommodate a foster child/children.

 All adults in the home must successfully complete training requirements, which include an informational meeting, 15 hours of preparation training and web-based trainings.
 In addition to the training, all adults will complete paperwork to help them make an informed decision about whether fostering and adopting is appropriate for their family.
 The training, evaluation and approval process normally takes six to nine months.
 The amount of time until a family receives a child depends on how flexible the family is about the type of child they wish to parent.
 Foster parents may receive a child shortly after approval.
 Adoptive placements generally take longer because the move to an adoptive home must be planned and gradual so that both the child and the family have time to adjust.